iron-fish/website/docs/onboarding/installation.md

 ## Alternative Installation Methods

 You can also get started with Iron Fish by using Docker or running from source.
-If you are using an Intel-based macOS system, we support Homebrew as an alternative installation method.s
+If you are using an Intel-based macOS system, we support Homebrew as an alternative installation method.